johnbillion/action-wordpress-plugin-attestation/readme.md

    ```

 > [!WARNING]
-> In order to support plugin release confirmation, which is a manual step, this action will attempt to fetch the zip file from WordPress.org for up to 60 minutes.
+> In order to support [plugin release confirmation](https://developer.wordpress.org/plugins/wordpress-org/release-confirmation-emails/) this action will attempt to fetch the zip file from WordPress.org for up to 60 minutes.
 You can adjust this via the `timeout` input parameter.

 ## Example workflow